 - Temporary Tables: QDS Hive allows a third form of tables that is deleted automatically once the user’s session is deleted.

-- Mongo backed Tables (not currently supported for Azure): This allows AWS users to create a Hive table whose underlying data resides in a Mongo database collection.
+- Mongo backed Tables (currently AWS only): This allows AWS users to create a Hive table whose underlying data resides in a Mongo database collection.
 When the table is queried, Qubole dynamically fetches the data from the Mongo database.
 See Mongo Backed Tables for more information.

 Usage Scenarios (AWS)¶

-The following examples illustrate how the above classes of table storage can be used in QDS.
+The following examples illustrate how the above classes of table storage can be used in QDS on AWS.

 To go through these examples, use the example dataset derived from the